Completions

 What demographic dimensions are exposed?

-Baseline ACS schema (age, sex, household composition, income, education, language, race/ethnicity, employment, housing) plus per-vertical extensions (chronic-condition prevalence for healthcare, net-worth-proxy for financial, family-composition plus median-income for restaurants).
+Baseline (age, sex, household composition, income, education, language, race and ethnicity, employment, housing) plus industry-specific dimensions — chronic-condition prevalence for healthcare, net-worth signals for financial advisors, family composition plus median income for restaurants.

 What is the refresh cadence?

-Census ACS annually with rolling 5-year estimates; commercial sources per licensor terms (typically quarterly).
-Foot-traffic continuous.
-Change events emit on threshold crossings.
+Census ACS annually with rolling 5-year estimates.
+Commercial sources per licensor terms (typically quarterly).
+Foot traffic continuous.
+Your content systems get notified when demographics shift past a threshold.

 Can foot-traffic data integrate too?

 Yes.
-SafeGraph/Veraset, Foursquare Places, Placer.ai integrate via licensed adapters where the operator holds the subscription.
-Augments demographic data with movement patterns per trade area.
+SafeGraph, Veraset, Foursquare Places, and Placer.ai integrate where you hold the subscription.
+Adds movement patterns to the demographic data per trade area.

 Hire one of the agents that includes this skill